 Challenging anxious or worrisome thoughts

 This is a very important first step because it helps you understand what is happening to you when you experience anxiety.
-Remember that knowledge is power, and just knowing why you are feeling anxious is a good step toward managing your anxiety.
+Remember that knowledge is power.
+Just knowing why you are feeling anxious is a good step toward managing your anxiety.

 What you need to know about anxiety:

 Anxiety is normal.
 Everyone experiences anxiety at some point in time.
-For example, it is normal to feel anxious when on a rollercoaster or before a job interview.
+For example, it is normal to feel anxious riding a rollercoaster or before a job interview.

 Anxiety is adaptive.
-It helps us to prepare for real danger (such as a bear jumping out of the woods) or performing at our best (for example, it motivates us to get ready for an important meeting or presentation).
-When we experience anxiety, it triggers our “fight-flight-freeze” response and gets our body ready to defend itself (for instance, our heart beats faster to pump blood to our muscles so we have the energy to run away or fight off danger).
+It helps us prepare for real danger (such as a bear jumping out of the woods) or performing at our best (i.e. it motivates us to get ready for an important meeting or presentation).
+When we experience anxiety, it triggers our “fight-flight-freeze” response and gets our body ready to defend itself (e.g. our heart beats faster to pump blood to our muscles so we have the energy to run away or fight off danger).
 Without it, we would not survive.

-Anxiety can become a problem when our body reacts when there is no real danger.
+Anxiety can become a problem when our body reacts but there is no real danger.
 It can be helpful to think of anxiety as a smoke alarm.
 A smoke alarm can help protect us when there is an actual fire, but sometimes the alarm goes off when there isn’t a real fire (e.g. burning toast in the toaster).
-Like a smoke alarm, anxiety is helpful when it alerts us to real danger.
-But when it goes off when there is no real danger, then we may want to fix it.
-We don’t want to take the batteries out of the alarm in case there is a real fire, but we do want to fix the alarm so that it doesn’t go off every time we make toast.
+Like a smoke alarm, anxiety is helpful when it alerts us to real danger but if it goes off when there is no real danger, we may want to fix it.
+We don’t want to take the batteries out of the alarm in case there is a real fire but we do want to fix the alarm so that it doesn’t go off every time we make toast.